worktheclock/replit.github.io/classrooms/autograding.md

 streams.
 You can find documentation for this by simply googling the language name with "stdin" and/or "stdout".
 In this tutorial we'll use Python as our language.

-Many of the teachers using repl.it like to ask their students to write programs that takes input from the user and do something with it.
+Many of the teachers using Replit like to ask their students to write programs that takes input from the user and do something with it.
 That could be anything from text-based games, to calculators.
 Let's take a simple example: a program that takes two numbers, multiplies them, and prints the result.